From Online Dictionary of Crystallography

 The geometric crystal classes for which the piezoelectric effect is possible are determined by symmetry considerations (see Curie laws).
 They are the non-centrosymmetric classes, with the exception of 432.
 The 20 piezoelectric crystal classes are therefore:

-Quartz, of point group 32, is the most widely used piezoelectric crystal.
+Quartz, belonging to geometric crystal class 32, is the most widely used piezoelectric crystal.

 It is considerations of symmetry that led the brothers Jacques (1855-1941) and Pierre Curie (1859-1906) to the discovery of piezoelectricity in materials such as tourmaline, quartz, boracite, sodium chlorate, Rochelle salt [Curie J. and Curie P. (1880), C. R. Acad.
 Sci.
 Paris, 91, 294-295, Développement, par pression, de l'électricité polaire dans les cristaux hémièdres à faces inclinées].
 The inverse piezoelectric effect was predicted by Lippmann G. [(1881), Ann.
 Chim.
 Phy.
 24, 145-178, Principe de conservation de l'électricité] and discovered by Curie J. and P. [(1881), C. R. Acad.
 Sci.
 Paris, 93, 1137-1140, Contractions et dilatations produites par des tensions électriques dans les cristaux hémièdres à faces inclinées].